389ds/389ds.github.io/docs/389ds/development/git-rules.md

         git checkout mytopic

--   rebase on top of master or ReleaseBranch
+-   rebase on top of main or ReleaseBranch

-        git rebase master # or ReleaseBranch
+        git rebase main # or ReleaseBranch

 -   if you used git stash, apply your stash